Attack Vectors: Evolving Threats

-In fig. 2 we can see the attacker using a very old version of Firefox as the User Agent (UA).
+In fig. 2 we can see the attacker using a very old version of Firefox as the User-Agent (UA).
 This is an immediate call to action for a WAF rule or similar blocking at the UA level.

 In the subsequent example [fig. 3] the attacker has re-tooled their scripted attack and is rotating UAs across their requests, using more common and up-to-date UAs.
-This strategy is used to disrupt investigation and mitigation of their attack by making it appear as if their requests are coming from multiple real-world clients.
+This strategy is used to disrupt the investigation and mitigation of their attack by making it appear as if their requests are coming from multiple real-world clients.

 We saw this behaviour during the ‘follow the sun’ attack described above.

-Netacea's behavioural approach allows us to look at the intent of all web traffic and group attacks into actionable collections that can be mitigated against on-mass and in real time.
+Netacea’s behavioural approach allows us to look at the intent of all web traffic and group attacks into actionable collections that can be mitigated against on-mass and in real-time.

 In part three of this series, we’ll look at what happens when the attack vector switches from website to API.